rust-lang/rfcs/0000-backtrace-in-core.md

 # Motivation
 [motivation]: #motivation

 The main reason behind moving `Backtrace` to `core` is to have essential types available for wider usage without the need to import `std`.
+[Error Handling Group Post](https://blog.rust-lang.org/inside-rust/2021/07/01/What-the-error-handling-project-group-is-working-towards.html#1-error-trait--panic-runtime-integration) goes into details on why one would want the `Error` type (and consequently `Backtrace`) in `core`.
+The end goal is to have a `panic_error` function which would allow for generating panic errors with detailed error informations.

+The [original PR](https://github.com/rust-lang/rust/pull/72981) which aims to stabilize the `Backtrace` already described that it is desirable to have this type in `core`.

 While `Error` had a valid reason for not being in `core` (it relies on `Box` type for different conversions), `Backtrace` does not have similar blockers apart from its frame-allocating API

 Additionally, having this type in `core` will allow its users to provide their own implementations of the backtrace collection and reporting and not rely on the `std`-provided one if they don't want to.